How I Lost Weight and Gained Health With Crossfit Workouts: Part 3, Results

 I was sexy!

-It’s been almost two years since I first quit Crossfit.
+It’s been almost two years since I first joined Crossfit.
 And except for vacations and the occasional illness, I’ve never missed my three-days-a-week schedule.
 I’ve gained about ten pounds since my original 30-pound loss, but it’s been all muscle.
 Friends who haven’t seen me in awhile are full of compliments at my physical appearance.

 Though the WODs are as hard as ever, they’ve transformed from terrifying instruments of hell to merely doable.